dennisrazumovsky/precizer/README.md

 * The program works very quick thanks to the SQLite and FTS ([man 3 fts](https://man7.org/linux/man-pages/man3/fts.3.html)) libraries.
 * Parsing of string parameters is implemented through the ARGP library
 * The program is safe for cases with huge numbers of files, directories and subdirectories of any nesting.
 Thanks to the FTS library, recursion is not used, so there will be no stack overflow.
-* Due to its compactness and portability of the code, the program can be used even on specialized devices such as NAS or any embedded or IoT devices.
+* Due to its compactness and portability of the codebase, the program can be used even on specialized devices such as NAS or any embedded or IoT devices.

 ## QUESTIONS AND BUGREPORTS

-* If you have any questions, call help information using _--help_ The help is made as detailed as possible to help users who do not have specialized technical knowledge.
+* For inquiries, access help information using _--help_ The help is made as detailed as possible to help users who do not have specialized technical knowledge.
 * You can contact the author through [the github form](https://github.com/dennisrazumovsky).
 You can also [share a bug report there](https://github.com/dennisrazumovsky/precizer/issues/new).
 * If you have questions about using the program, you can ask a question on stackoverflow using the **precizer** tag.
 The author is monitoring such questions and will be happy to provide his answer.

 ## COMPILE AND INSTALLATION

-### Distributives Packaging
+### Distribution Packaging

 * The author was happy to prepare and will continue to support the compiled binary packages for Flatpak and AppImage.
-* The author is NOT ready to independently prepare and support in the future packaging of the **precizer** app for all existing OS distributions.
+* The author is NOT prepared to independently make and support future packaging of the **precizer** app for all existing OS distributions.
 * If you are eager to create a package for any OS distribution and are faced with insurmountable difficulties in adapting the program code, then in this case the author will be very happy to provide all the necessary assistance in supporting the initiative and optimizing the program code for the specific distribution or package manager.
 How to contact the author is described in the "Questions and bug reports" section.

 ### Portable

 Download binary-precompiled solution

-### Flatpack
+#### Flatpack
 TODO!

-### AppImage
+#### AppImage
 TODO!

 ### Self-build

-Almost all used libraries are integrated into the program and by default the program is built as a static executable file.
+Nearly all utilized libraries are integrated into the program, and by default, it's built as a static executable file.
 This is done to increase portability and reduce dependencies.
 Thanks to the above, the program can be easily compiled on most modern platforms by running a few commands:

 #### Arch